Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 * Master.ListStatus Timer
 Any of the RPC timer statistics would help here.
 If the latency is abnormally high, master might be under a lot of load.
-It might be time for a more powerful master node.
+Consider using a more powerful master node.

 #### Worker